The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Related Work

-To the best of our knowledge, the other only mixed methods study related to IaC challenges is the one conducted by Tanzil et al. \cite{tanzil2023mixed}.
-However, their study focuses on a broader scope, examining DevOps challenges in general, with IaC being one of the categories included.
-They used LDA to perform topic modeling on approximately 174,000 Stack Overflow posts, identifying 23 distinct topics.
-Then these topics were grouped into four categories, IaC being one of them, encompassing seven specific topics.
+To our knowledge, the only other mixed-methods study on IaC challenges is that by Tanzil et al. \cite{tanzil2023mixed}.
+However, their study addresses DevOps challenges in general, with IaC as just one category.
+They used LDA to perform topic modeling on over 174,000 Stack Overflow posts, identifying 23 distinct topics.
+These were grouped into four categories, with IaC being one of them, encompassing seven specific subtopics.
 Finally, the authors validated and extended their findings with a survey of 21 professional DevOps practitioners.
-Although there is some overlap in the findings between our study and that of Tanzil et al. (for example, both studies identify challenges related to \emph{File Management} and \emph{Syntax}), we focus exclusively on challenges related to Ansible, which provides a much narrower scope with different insights such as the issues on control flow, such as difficulties with loops and conditionals.
+Although there is some overlap in the findings between our study and that of Tanzil et al. (e.g., both identify challenges related to \emph{File Management} and \emph{Syntax}), we focus exclusively on challenges related to Ansible and IaC, which provides a more focused scope with different insights such as difficulties with YAML and the risks of designing a polyglot technology.
 We also employ a different topic modeling approach and focus on interviews over surveys.